 - Overflow for buttons in the footer of dialog boxes (popups)

-The maximum width of a dialog box (popup) is limited by the vertical resolution of the display.
+The maximum width of a dialog box (popup) is limited by the horizontal resolution of the display.
 When an application inserts many buttons or wide buttons in the application toolbar (footer) of a dialog box or the resolution is low or the used font size is big, this sometimes exceeds the maximum width.
 In SAP GUI releases up to release 7.60, such buttons could not be displayed.